 The data gathered in PAYS serve two primary needs.
 First, the results provide school administrators, state agency directors, legislators and others with critical information concerning the changes in patterns of the use and abuse of these harmful substances and behaviors.
 Second, the survey assesses risk factors that are related to these behaviors and the protective factors that help guard against them.
 This information allows community leaders to direct prevention resources to areas where they are likely to have the greatest impact.

 For a brief history on how the youth survey was developed, please visit the individual pages below by year, starting with 1989.
-For information about the upcoming survey, see the 2013 page.
+For information about the most recent survey, see the 2013 page.

 Communities That Care - Risk and Protective Factors Scale Construction Summary